Udea and Her Seven Brothers: Finland

-In another Finnish tale, collected from Ilomantsi and translated by Emmy Schreck as Von dem Mädchen, das ausging ihre Brüder zu suchen ("About the maiden who seeks her brothers"), a couple has nine sons, who leave home because they fear their mother will give birth to another son.
+In another Finnish tale, collected from Ilomantsi with the title Veljiänsä-etsijä tyttö and translated to German by Emmy Schreck as Von dem Mädchen, das ausging ihre Brüder zu suchen ("About the maiden who seeks her brothers"), a couple has nine sons, who leave home because they fear their mother will give birth to another son.
 So they combine a signal: a spindle if a girl, and an axe if a boy.
-The mother gives birth to a girl, but a witch (unnnamed in the tale) mixes up the objects and accelerate the brothers' departure.
+The mother gives birth to a girl, but a witch (unnamed in the tale) mixes up the objects and accelerate the brothers' departure.
 Some time later, the little sister, now grown up, wants to visit her brothers.
-Her mother bakes with the girl's tears a magic loaf of bread that can guide her to her brothers, and she goes on the way with her little dog Piikka.
+Her mother bakes with the girl's tears a magic loaf of bread that can guide her to her brothers, and she goes on the way with her little dog Pilkka.
 She meets a witch on the road, who tries to convince her to take a bath with her since it is summer, but the little dog warns the girl against it.
 The witch maims the dog little by little, until she kills it out of mercy, and manages to change places with the girl by a magic spell.
-The witch, now changed into the sister, meets the brothers, while the true sister, shapeshifted as the witch, is made to graze the horses.
-One of the brothers notices the witch-herder singing a song about her misfortune and discovers she is their sister.
-They reverse the transformation and lock up the witch in a bath-house to burn.
+The witch, now changed into the sister, meets the brothers, while the true sister, shapeshifted as the witch, is made to graze their cattle ("Vieh").
+One of the brothers notices the witch-herder singing a song about her misfortune and asks her about it; the girl says she is their true sister.
+The brothers reverse the transformation and lock up the witch in a bath-house to burn.
 As she burns, the witch curses the brothers by saying that grasshoppers shall come out of her eyes, crows from her ears, magpies from her hairs and ravens from her toes, to damage and destroy the properties of people.
+Karelian Finno-Ugricist Viktor Yakovlevich Evseev translated the tale to Russian as "Сестра девяти братьев" ("Sister of Nine Brothers"), and sourced it as a Karelian tale.
+The tale was also translated to English as The Girl Who Sought Her Nine Brothers.

 Lithuania

+In an earlier work, German professor Karl Plenzat identified a tale type, not indexed in the international Aarne-Thompson Index at the time, which he titled Die Laume als Schwester ("Lauma as Sister") and noted to be connected to type 451.
+In Plenzat's type, the enchanted Laume replaces the sister and tricks the girl's brothers.

 Lithuanian folklorist Jonas Balys, in his analysis of Lithuanian folktales (published in 1936), listed 20 variants of type *452 (a type not indexed in the international classification, at the time), under the banner Sesuo, ieško savo devynių brolių ("The Sister Seeking her Nine Brothers").
 In these tales, the heroine is replaced by a fairy woman when she goes to bathe.
 In a later revision of the catalogue, professor Bronislava Kerbelytė renames it as type AT 451A, Sesuo, ieškanti devynių brolių ("Sister Seeking Nine Brothers"), with 79 variants registered.